 10. Residential rental property owner

-113.2 Application for appeals: The owner of a building or structure or any person directly affected by a decision of the building official or fire marshal may appeal to the building construction codes commission from a decision of the official refusing to grant a modification, variance or waiver to the provisions of the Building, Electrical, Plumbing, Mechanical, Fire Prevention, One and Two Family Dwelling or Property Maintenance codes covering the manner of construction or materials to be used in the construction, erection, alteration, or repair of a building or structure.
+113.2 Application for appeals: The owner of a building or structure or any person directly affected by a decision of the building official or fire marshal may appeal to the building construction codes commission from a decision of the official refusing to grant a modification, variance or waiver to the provisions of the Building, Electrical, Plumbing, Mechanical, Fire Prevention, One- and Two-Family Dwelling or Property Maintenance codes covering the manner of construction or materials to be used in the construction, erection, alteration, or repair of a building or structure.
 Application for appeal may be made when it is claimed that the true intent of the code or the rules legally adopted thereunder have been incorrectly interpreted, the provisions of the code do not fully apply, an equally good or better form of construction can be used, or undue hardship is created by strict compliance with the letter of the code but has no significant effect on the health, safety and welfare of the public or any individual.
+An application for appeal shall be filed within forty-five (45) days of the date of the denial letter issued by the building official or fire marshal.
 A fee of one hundred twenty dollars ($120.00) must be submitted with the application.
 The fee shall be refunded to the applicant if the applicant appears at the commission meeting at which the appeal is scheduled to be heard.
+Appeals must be heard by the commission within ninety (90) days of the date of the denial letter issued by the building official or fire marshal.

 113.2.1 Notice of meeting: The commission shall meet upon notice of the chairman within ten (10) days of filing of an appeal or at stated periodic meetings if warranted by the volume of work.